 I’m still surprised at how deeply I mourned the lost of KFOG, a radio station I hadn’t earnestly listened to since about 2008.
-Even in the years leading up to then, I would tune in occasionally only for the “10 at 10” show (which inevitably lost some luster after Dave Morey retired), nothing more.
+Even in the years leading up to then, I would tune in occasionally only for the “10 at 10” show (which inevitably lost some luster after creator Dave Morey retired), nothing more.
 College radio and avant-jazz gripped my soul around the turn of the century, and I’ve mostly left the classic rock world behind.

 But KFOG wasn’t a normal rock station.
 For its first 15 years or so, DJs had a lot of leeway.
 The station did have a rotation and a specific “sound” — it had parameters.
 But the occasional deep album track was permitted, even encouraged.
 Weekly theme shows dug deep to fit their themes.
 It was on the eclectic “Headphones Only” program that I first heard 10cc’s epic “One Night in Paris” and Thomas Dolby’s shimmery, floating “Screen Kiss.”

 More importantly, KFOG grew up with me.
 The station switched to a rock format in 1982, my sophomore year in high school.
 It became our soundtrack, and it stood out as superior against the four or five similar options on the dial.
 I carried KFOG with me through college, becoming a fringe member of the “fogheads,” as fans called themselves.